Types of Licence

 Landward Production Licences

 Landward Production Licences follow the same pattern as their seaward version.
 They are known formally as Petroleum Exploration and Development Licences (‘PEDLs’).
 The corresponding Model Clauses are at The Petroleum Licensing (Exploration and Production) (Landward Areas) Regulations 2014.
+For more information on Types of Landward Licences please click here.

 Exploration licences are useful for seismic contractors who wish to gather data to sell rather than to exploit geological resources themselves, and to holders of production licences who wish to explore outside the areas where they hold or require exclusive rights.
 An exploration licence grants rights to explore only, not to produce; and is non-exclusive, covering all acreage outside those areas covered by any of the corresponding production licences that are in force at the time.